 Fixed income securities include bonds.
 Fixed income securities, which may be sold prior to their contractual maturity, are designated as available-for-sale ("AFS") and are carried at fair value.
-The difference between amortized cost, net of credit loss allowances ("amortized cost, net") and fair value, net of deferred income taxes and related life deferred policy acquisition costs ("DAC"), is reflected as a component of AOCI.
+The difference between amortized cost, net of credit loss allowances ("amortized cost, net") and fair value, net of deferred income taxes is reflected as a component of accumulated other comprehensive income ("AOCI').
 The Company excludes accrued interest receivable from the amortized cost basis of its AFS fixed income securities.
-Cash received from calls and make-whole payments is reflected as a component of proceeds from sales and cash received from maturities and paydowns is reflected as a component of investment collections within the Consolidated Statements of Cash Flows.
+Cash received from calls and make-whole payments is reflected as a component of proceeds from sales and cash received from maturities and pay-downs is reflected as a component of investment collections within the Consolidated Statements of Cash Flows.